CogBrainHealthLab/VertexWiseR/docs/reference/plot_surf.md

   A numeric vector (length of V) or a matrix (N rows x V columns), where N is the number of subplots, and V is the number of vertices.
-It can be the output from SURFvextract(), CAT12vextract(), FSLRvextract(), HIPvextract(), ASEGvextract(), as well as masks or vertex-wise results outputted by analyses functions.
+It can be the output from SURFvextract(), CAT12vextract(), FSLRvextract(), HIPvextract(), SCMvextract(), as well as masks or vertex-wise results outputted by analyses functions.
 Alternatively, atlas ROI values as supported by atlas_to_surf() may be given.